 It is also vital to pitch information at the right level.
 When it comes to insights about risks, most of us are presented with too much or too little information.
 We might plough through detail when implementing new systems, but have nobody to warn us about new initiatives from governments, competitors or suppliers.
 Commsrisk seeks to address these challenges by giving straightforward, regular, and digestible updates on major developments in risk, assurance, audit, fraud, analytics, security, data protection, regulation, technology, intellectual property and privacy.

 In short, we know what you need to know, and what it feels like to track and absorb huge amounts of intelligence in the limited time available.
 We seek to provide an indispensable source of information for thousands of professionals working in the global communications sector, and for those members of the public with a keen interest in protecting their right to affordable and secure communication.

-To the extent that Commsrisk exists as a commercial entity, it is owned by Eric’s company, Revenue Protect Limited.
-However, the reality of Commsrisk is much more subtle than any business model.
-To get the inside knowledge needed to really address risks, we rely upon an extensive network of good and honest professionals who volunteer their insights.
+Approximately half of the content is written by Eric, but we also rely upon an extensive network of good and honest professionals who volunteer their insights.
 When they write for Commsrisk, they retain their copyright.
 A full statement on the status of intellectual property rights relating to this website and its content can be found here.